StoveN64/DA-Unit-5/README.md

 How can color affect the way your visualizations are understood?:

-- Contrasts can highlight changes in slope, or easily distinguish highly different items.
-You can also use "close" colors to group things together in a viewers mind.
-Also normal conventions for green=good and red=bad or hot can be used to highlight things.
+- Contrasts can highlight changes in slope, or easily distinguish highly different items, especially with using 'close-colors'.